• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Opening and maintaining a Personal Defined Benefit Plan is more complicated than opening a basic IRA or even maintaining a profit-sharing plan.
 There will be a few IRS hoops to jump through to set up and fund the thing.
 As with so many things in life (sigh), bigger benefits may come with some bigger headaches.

 Don’t be dazzled by the dream of guaranteed lifetime income or huge tax deferrals.
 Alas, some of the best things in life are definitely not free.
 To obtain these things you actually have to contribute money, and often quite large amounts of money up top.
 Furthermore, you will need to fund your plan consistently at a hefty minimum level each year.
 Even if business drops off, you will still be required to keep up your minimum contributions.
 Plans can be reworked, but that can be costly, and options are specifically limited.
 To stay compliant with IRS rules, you will also generally need to keep the plan in place for at least five years.
 You will have to work with an actuary to do all the fun actuarial things that go into calculating and analyzing the plan.
-Don’t we take can take care of all of this for you?
+Don’t worry; we take can take care of all of this for you.

 Like your Pensions, IRA’s or 401(K) distributions for Defined Benefit Plans will be taxed as regular income.
 To reiterate again these plans work best for people who can commit to at least 5 years of contributions.
 There are IRS penalties for taking money out prior to 59 ½.
 Further early distribution may put the viability of the plan in jeopardy.